 Use of optical into—or out of—EtherREGEN is not required to obtain best performance.
 The whole point of all the isolation and re-clocking techniques we are using (in dual domains) is to make most all of the upstream stuff not matter.
 Other than the complete galvanic isolation that optical offers going into the EtherREGEN (which we duplicate going across the moat), there is likely no advantage to running optical into it.
 If you happen to have a router with an optical port and have already run many feet of optical cable to your music system rack, then sure, use the optical port of the EtherREGEN.
 But don't go out of your way to run fiber-optic if you do not already have it.

 Only Gigabit LC-optical or copper interface modules are compatible with the SFP cage of the EtherREGEN.
 They can be SX multi-mode, LX multi-mode, or LX single-mode, as long as they are Gigabit and match what is used at the other end of the optical cable.

 Extreme usage with an External Reference Clock:

 The Crystek CCHD-575 oscillator used in the EtherREGEN is one of the lowest phase-noise production crystal oscillators (XO) available.
 [Sorry, but the $50~$100 OCXOs we see tossed into stock switches do not outperform the Crystek at low-offsets where it counts; Manufacturers have to spend $500 and up to obtain OCXO clocks with significantly lower phase-noise than the Crystek we use.]

 Yet some audiophiles have discovered benefits using expensive ultra-low-jitter/low-phase-noise 10MHz reference clocks with their DACs or USB streamers and conditioners.
 A clock synthesizer (to generate the various frequencies) is always required for a device to accept an external reference clock.
 Since we already utilize a very advanced one to produce the 4 clock lines in the EtherREGEN, it was easy for us to include provision for connection of an external 10MHz clock.
 The BNC jack and termination resistor of the EtherREGEN are for a 75ohm clock line.
-(Yes, we can provide units with 50ohm, but reluctantly and only upon special request.)
+(We can provide units with 50ohm, but only upon special request.)